 In Philosophy, you will study with world-leading scholars in both analytic and continental philosophy.
-Topics in 2018/19 have included: Sartre and Existentialism, Philosophy in Education, Feminism, Logic, Ethics of Sociability and Biopolitics.
+Topics in 2021/22 have included: Sartre and Existentialism, Feminism, Logic, Post-Kantian Social and Political Philosophy, and Daoism and Chinese Philosophy.

 Politics and International Studies have four research clusters, whose world-leading work provides the basis for research-led teaching in comparative politics and democratisation, political theory, international political economy and international relations & security.

 In Economics, you can choose to focus on areas like those studied in 2021/22: development economics, the EU, behavioural economics, public policy, banking, econometrics, economics history, industrial economics and international trade.

 As well as focusing on individual disciplines, there is also a high degree of intellectual freedom to cross ‘traditional’ topic lines, as you can see from the selection of modules taken in 2021/22.

 Discover the full lists of optional modules available with Philosophy, Politics and Economics.

 Examples of Options Taken Within PPE in 2021/22:

 - PPE: Interdisciplinary Topics

 - States and Markets: An Introduction to International Political Economy

 - Gender and Development